Fredrik Lindahl (handballer)

-Fredrik Lindahl (born 16 September 1983) is a Swedish handball player for HK Malmö and previously for the Swedish national men's handball team.
+Fredrik Lindahl (born 16 September 1983) is a Swedish former handball player for HK Malmö and the Swedish national men's handball team.

 He won the Danish Championship in 2008, with FCK Håndbold.
 He has previously played for Redbergslids IK in the best league of his homeland.
+He retired in 2023 after 12 seasons at HK Malmö and more than 1000 appearances in the Swedish league.